HoverBaum/advent-of-code/README.md

-# Advent of code 2019
+# Advent of code

-This is me doing the advent of code challenges 2019.
+This is me doing the advent of code challenges since 2019.

 ## Setup and usage